-Once we finished testing the Jensen JTA-230, we concluded that it really wasn't worth spending less than $100 on a record player.
+Once we finished testing the Jensen JTA-230, we concluded that shopping in the bargain basement for turntables isn't really worth it.
 Sure the Jensen looks kind of nice, but the music it produces sounds quite bad.
-We've listened to Pandora through $40 Bluetooth speakers and had a better listening experience than we did using the Jensen with a set of $100 speakers.
+We've listened to Pandora through cheap Bluetooth speakers and had a better listening experience than we did using the Jensen with a set of nice speakers.
 If you happen to have some old records lying around and just what to see what's on them, the Jensen is an inexpensive way to do that.
-However, your experience would be vastly improved by getting the $100 Audio Technica AT-LP60BK.
+However, your experience would be vastly improved by getting the slightly more expensive but still reasonable Audio Technica AT-LP60BK.
 Its sound is far superior and is much more worthy of those high quality vinyl records.

 Jensen JTA-230 Review